What is a Virtual Gauge?

 - Maps and data to show variations in surface wetness, temperature, snow-cover and precipitation for the entirety of the Mekong basin

 - Descriptive data on all dams and reservoirs planned, under construction, and completed in the Mekong Basin (500+)

 Objectives and Anticipated Outcomes

-- Ongoing, transparent, and evidence-based monitoring of China’s Mekong Dam operations and downstream hydrological impacts (alterations to hydrological flow) in addition to two lower Mekong mainstream dams in Laos
+- Ongoing, transparent, and evidence-based monitoring of Mekong mainstream and major tributary dam operations and downstream hydrological impacts (alterations to hydrological flow).

 - Strengthen capacity among stakeholders to apply independent quantitative measurements of expected natural water flow in the upper river basin increasing their capacity for negotiation, transboundary river governance, and autonomous decision making.